“A drop of water” – Atrapaniebla

 Our studies and our experimentation did not aim at designing the best possible tower, the most efficient, the perfect, fair and 100% ecological tower, but knowing that water supply is essential for the development of communities and individuals, we sought a way to produce low-tech towers based on materials that can be found locally, making compromises and, as always, even using “waste”.

-We focus on the application of the ideas developed so far, providing, as we are used to, our simplification focus.
-We’re sure that this is also useful to feed substantially the ongoing investigation.
+We focus on the application of the ideas developed so far, contributing as always in ctrl+z participatory architecture simplification, certain that this will also substantially feed the research itself.

-We wanted to design an appropriated, easily and immediately asumible and assimilable system, with applicability in different real situations in which the scarce accessibility to water is often accompanied by complex situations of limited technological access.
-An easy design and installation proposal, a process measured on possibilities and on the people who will possibly dare to try this technology.
-So in this experiment we did not mind giving up some aesthetic and “environmental coherence” (as for the use of plastic fasteners) to promote reproducibility of the proposed model.
+We wanted to design a system that could be easily and immediately adopted, assimilated and used, and applied in different real situations where limited access to water is often accompanied by complex technological access situations.
+A proposal that was easy to design and assemble, tailored to the possibilities and the people who are willing to try out these technologies.
+That is why in this experience we did not mind giving up some aesthetics and “environmental coherence” (such as the use of plastic ties) to promote the reproducibility of the proposed model.

-We wanted to design an appropriated, easily and immediately asumible and assimilable system, with applicability in different real situations in which the scarce accessibility to water is often accompanied by complex situations of limited technological access.
-An easy design and installation proposal, a process measured on possibilities and on the people who will possibly dare to try this technology.
-So in this experiment we did not mind giving up some aesthetic and “environmental coherence” (as for the use of plastic fasteners) to promote reproducibility of the proposed model.
+We wanted to design a system that could be easily and immediately adopted, assimilated and used, and applied in different real situations where limited access to water is often accompanied by complex technological access situations.
+A proposal that was easy to design and assemble, tailored to the possibilities and the people who are willing to try out these technologies.
+That is why in this experience we did not mind giving up some aesthetics and “environmental coherence” (such as the use of plastic ties) to promote the reproducibility of the proposed model.

 Design

-This type of design can be implemented from flexible materials such as bamboo, blinds, metal plates, ect … because the material must be able to assume the curved geometry.
-Ideally we’ll find formulas so that in future individuals or communities will be able to autonomously install similar systems in their homes.
+This type of design can be implemented using flexible materials such as bamboo, blinds, metal plates, etc., since the material has to be able to adapt to the curve of the geometry.
+The ideal would be to find formulas so that individuals or communities can independently install similar systems in their homes in the future.

-Finally in September 2015 appeared the opportunity we were waiting for to put into practice the developed research.
+Finally, in September 2015, the opportunity we had been waiting for to put the research into practice arrived.

 André, with whom we had already collaborated in the past, had managed the development of an activity during Locomotiva, a music festival focused on environmental and artistic themes.

-Finally in September 2015 appeared the opportunity we were waiting for to put into practice the developed research.
+Finally, in September 2015, the opportunity we had been waiting for to put the research into practice arrived.

 André, with whom we had already collaborated in the past, had managed the development of an activity during Locomotiva, a music festival focused on environmental and artistic themes.